FAStEN: An Efficient Adaptive Method for Feature Selection and Estimation in High-Dimensional Functional Regressions: Conclusions

 \section{Conclusions}

 In this paper we proposed \texttt{FAStEN}, a very efficient methodology to simultaneously perform feature selection and estimation in functional regression.
-While we focused on the most complex context, i.e.~the function-on-function case where both the response and the features are curves, additional information provided in the Appendix (scalar-on-function case) and prior work from our own group (function-on scalar case) cover the whole spectrum of regressions comprising functional data.
-Function-on-function feature selection has not been extensively studied to date, perhaps because of the challenges posed by the complexity and the dimension of the problem. \texttt{FAStEN} exploits the properties of FPC (functional principal components) -- which allow us to represent the functions in finite spaces; specifically, we utilize the finite space capturing dominant modes of variability of the response. \texttt{FAStEN} also exploits a novel adaptive version of the DAL (Dual Augmented Lagrangian) to minimize a newly defined, Elastic Net type objective function comprising two different penalties.
+While we focused on the most complex context, i.e.~the function-on-function case, additional information provided in the Appendix (scalar-on-function case) and prior work from \cite{boschi2021highly} (function-on scalar case) cover the whole spectrum of regressions comprising functional data.
+Function-on-function feature selection has not been extensively studied to date, perhaps because of the challenges posed by the complexity and the dimension of the problem. \texttt{FAStEN} exploits the properties of FPC -- which allow us to represent the functions in a finite space capturing their dominant modes of variability. \texttt{FAStEN} also exploits a novel adaptive version of the DAL to minimize a newly defined, Elastic Net type objective function comprising two different penalties.
 The DAL algorithm is very efficient in sparse scenarios, where it leverages the structure of the Augmented Lagrangian second order derivative to significantly reduce the dimension of the problem and the computational cost.
-Finally, \texttt{FAStEN} comprises two different adaptive schemes which can be used enhance both selection and estimation performance.
+Finally, \texttt{FAStEN} comprises an adaptive scheme which can be used to enhance estimation performance.

+We established asymptotic properties of the \texttt{FAStEN} estimator, proving oracle estimation and selection consistency.
+The theory we developed holds in a general setting and provides guarantees on the behavior of FPCs in function-on-function regressions where the number of features is allowed to diverge with the sample size.

 Our simulation study demonstrates that \texttt{FAStEN} leads to dramatic improvements in feature selection and computational time, without compromising estimation or prediction accuracy.
 We also applied \texttt{FAStEN} to a brain fMRI data set, exploring more than 55,000 voxel activation curves for potential associations with variation in heart rates.
-Thanks to \texttt{FAStEN}'s computational efficiency, we were in a position to perform analyses involving multiple runs of the procedure (e.g.,~with different parameter specifications and on numerous bootstrap samples) and thus reach stable and enlightening results.
+Thanks to \texttt{FAStEN} computational efficiency, we were in a position to perform analyses involving multiple runs of the procedure (e.g.,~with different parameter specifications and on numerous bootstrap samples) and thus reach stable and enlightening results.
 These outline an association between two well identified brain regions and heart rate variability during emotion anticipation.